 SAVINGS BONDS come in two flavors: EE and I. Series EE bonds pay a fixed interest rate for up to 30 years.
-For bonds purchased in the six months starting May 1, 2021, that rate is a meager 0.1% a year.
+For bonds purchased in the six months starting May 1, 2022, that rate is a meager 0.1% a year.
 Meanwhile, I bonds increase in value along with inflation, plus holders can sometimes earn a small additional sum.
-For I bonds bought in the six months starting May 1, 2021, there’s no additional interest earned.
+For I bonds bought in the six months starting May 1, 2022, there’s no additional interest earned, but the annualized yield for the first six months will be 9.62%, thanks to high recent inflation.

 Given that EE bonds pay just 0.1%, while I bonds pay 0% but offer inflation protection, I bonds would seem almost certain to be the better deal—unless you plan to hold for 20 years or more.
 The unusual wrinkle: The Treasury Department guarantees that the value of EE bonds will double in value over 20 years.
 That means that, while the interest rate is just 0.1% a year for those with shorter holding periods, you’re guaranteed 3.5% a year if you keep your EE bonds for 20 years.
 What if you sell any earlier?
 You’re stuck with the 0.1%.